The Court of Assistants

-Geoffrey Bond OBE, Richard Aydon, John Barber DL, Mark Bridge, Tom Christopherson, David Needham, John Spanner TD
+Richard Aydon, John Barber DL, Hilary Bauer, Mark Bridge, Tom Christopherson, David Needham, John Spanner TD

 Roderick Caxton-Spencer (Chairman), Isabella Corble, Laura Knowles-Cutler, Mary Foster, Wynyard Wilkinson.
 Tony Willenbruch.
 Dr Martin Allen.

-Alan S Cook, (Chairman)(Under Warden), Peter Barber OBE, Deborah Charles, James Drabble, Georgina Gough.(Secretary, Middle Warden) Anne Rogers Haley, Elizabeth Mellows.
+Alan S Cook, (Chairman)(Renter Warden), Peter Barber OBE, Deborah Charles, James Drabble, Georgina Gough.(Secretary, Middle Warden) Anne Rogers Haley, Elizabeth Mellows.
 Maureen Mellor, Christina Munday, Molly Rumbelow, Wynyard Wilkinson.

-Guy Schooling (Chairman)(Senior Assistant), Georgina Gough (Secretary.
+Guy Schooling (Chairman)(Under Warden), Georgina Gough (Secretary.
 Middle Warden).
 Graham Barker, Monica Bloch, Jill Makepeace-Warne, David Needham, (Trustee).

 Colin Sewell-Rutter, Ian Tough.
 Victoria Wolcough.

-Roy Sully (Chairman) Graham Barker, Colin Sewell-Rutter, Mary Foster (Hon Treasurer), William Hiscocks.David Ruckert, Anne Somers
+Roy Sully (Chairman) Graham Barker(Senior Assistant), Colin Sewell-Rutter, Mary Foster (Hon Treasurer), William Hiscocks.David Ruckert, Anne Somers

 Toby Parker, (Chairman), Dr David Bellingham